 Wash Produce Only

 Contrary to popular belief, raw meat should not be washed under water because it increases the spread of bacteria and increases the risk of cross-contamination.
-However, raw diets that include raw vegetables and fruit should be washed to remove any unwanted residue on the ingredients.
+However, raw diets that include raw vegetables and fruits should be washed to remove any unwanted residue on the ingredients.

 Refrigerate Raw Pet Food

-The CDC recommends keeping your refrigerator below 40 degrees Fahrenheit (4.5C).
+The CDC recommends keeping refrigerators below 40 degrees Fahrenheit (4.5C).
 Bacteria can grow rapidly in the temperature “danger zone,” between 40 degrees Fahrenheit (4.5C) and 140 degrees Fahrenheit (60C) if left out for prolonged periods of time.
 There are recommended time variables for refrigerating raw meat, poultry, and seafood for human consumption to minimize the growth of bacteria and maintain freshness.

 According to FoodSaftey.gov, all raw ground meats, poultry, seafood, and variety meats for human consumption should be used within 1 to 2 days of being in the refrigerator.
 Raw roasts, steaks, and chops (beef, veal, lamb, and pork) for human consumption should be used within 3 to 5 days.
 In contrast, raw food for pet consumption should be used within 7 days.

 Some dogs and cats have been observed caching raw food and returning to consume the food at a later date.
 This puts the raw food in the temperature danger zone for an extended period of time outside of the CDC’s recommendation for refrigerating food for human consumption.
-Although it is not recommended to allow dogs and cats to engage in caching raw food, specifically in a home environment, because it increases the risks of cross-contamination and your pet becoming sick from pathogens.
+Although it is not recommended to allow dogs and cats to engage in caching raw food, specifically in a home environment, because it increases the risks of cross-contamination and pets becoming sick from pathogens.

 Thaw Raw Pet Food